Batman: Beyond the White Knight: Design

-Regarding Neo-Gotham's design, which he integrated with elements of Batman Beyond, Murphy conceded that evolving the book's scenario — from the "gothic, jaded streets of Gotham" of the previous volumes to a "neo-noir nightmare of a not-so-distant utopia" — has been one of the funniest aspects of creating Batman: Beyond the White Knight for him, saying: "I really missed working in Gotham and it feels so great to be back.
+Regarding Neo-Gotham's design, which he integrated with elements of Batman Beyond, Murphy conceded that evolving the book's scenario — from the "gothic, jaded streets of Gotham" of the previous volumes to a "neo-noir nightmare of a not-so-distant utopia" — has been one of the funniest aspects of creating Batman: Beyond the White Knight for him.
+In his commentary: "I really missed working in Gotham and it feels so great to be back.
 Drawing Neo-Gotham as an upgraded, retrofitted futurescape has been a blast.
 I'm working hard to blend the Beyond aesthetic with the White Knight world".
-He also added—"I'm looking forward to drawing flying cars and all that kind of stuff again.
+He also added: "I'm looking forward to drawing flying cars and all that kind of stuff again.
 The last time I got to do sci-fi was Tokyo Ghost (2015–16), and I really enjoyed it.
 So it will be interesting to take that and interpret it through Gotham, of what Gotham will look like in the future".
 Murphy's desire for Neo-Gotham was to give it a distinct presence, focusing on the roads and highways like veins that enter and leave the city from all directions, and also making sure not to keep Neo-Gotham too clean with elements of future architecture so it wouldn't look like a nighttime equivalent of Metropolis.
 Ultimately, Murphy analogized Batman: Beyond the White Knight to the Blade Runner franchise, the primary point of comparison being the futuristic setting that both works share, with him asserting that he wanted to design a Blade Runner-like city in Neo-Gotham: "I think every artist sort of wants Blade Runner and I've done it a few times in my career.
 Drawing traditional Gotham was great for the last two volumes, but I was really looking forward to drawing sort of Blade Runner Batman Beyond, sort of Neo-Gotham".